 On the last weekend of August, Notting Hill plays host to one of the biggest street parties in the world, with over one million people attending.
 To celebrate Caribbean culture, the carnival includes a parade of extravagant colour and noise while the surrounding streets are taken over massive sound systems, street food stalls and roaming bars (yes, you can drink in public in London).

 London is transformed for the festive season.
 Hyde Park hosts the largest Christmas Market in London, while all major landmarks are covered in tinsel and fairy lights.
 Don’t miss out on listening to carollers at Covent Garden or going ice skating at the Natural History Museum and Somerset House.
 Most pubs will be serving delicious hot toddies and mulled wine throughout December.

-Once you’re in the centre of town, you can easily catch buses, trains and cabs to get to your accommodation.
+Once you’re in the centre of town, use your Oyster Card to easily catch buses, trains and cabs to get to your accommodation.
 Try the handy transport app CityMapper to help you navigate London’s vast public transport network.

 - London Unlocked